User Guide

 For two names to be considered the same, they must be identical in every way, and that includes casing, as well as whitespace in the middle of the name, etc.

-Therefore, you may add another contact with name John doe
+Therefore, you may add another contact with name John doe, John Doe, or Alex John Doe.

 You may also first modify the name of the existing contact.